-Froedtert & the Medical College of Wisconsin is pleased to offer the relatively new and highly effective cryoballoon ablation treatment for patients with certain types of atrial fibrillation.
-This minimally invasive technique is especially effective in treating paroxysmal atrial fibrillation (PAF), in which A-fib symptoms occur intermittently.
+Our team of physician specialists is pleased to offer cryoballon ablation treatment for patients with certain types of atrial fibrillation (AF) This minimally invasive technique is especially effective in treating paroxysmal atrial fibrillation (PAF), in which AF symptoms occur intermittently.
 Cryoballoon ablation is a form of catheter ablation which uses cryo, or freezing, energy rather than heat to precisely disable heart tissue that causes irregular heartbeats.

 Safe with low risk for complications, cryoballoon ablation can be simpler to perform than other ablation procedures because it does not require the use of complex, three-dimensional mapping systems.
 The equipment was designed specifically to help electrophysiologists reach and treat tissue quickly and efficiently.
 The balloon design offers the ability to treat larger areas of tissue at the same time, also simplifying the procedure.